Hibernation: Obligate hibernation

 Obligate hibernators are animals that spontaneously, and annually, enter hibernation regardless of ambient temperature and access to food.
-Obligate hibernators include many species of ground squirrels, other rodents, mouse lemurs, European hedgehogs and other insectivores, monotremes, and marsupials.
+Obligate hibernators include many species of ground squirrels, other rodents, European hedgehogs and other insectivores, monotremes, and marsupials.

 These species undergo what has been traditionally called "hibernation": a physiological state wherein the body temperature drops to near ambient temperature, and heart and respiration rates slow drastically.

 The typical winter season for obligate hibernators is characterized by periods of torpor interrupted by periodic, euthermic arousals, during which body temperatures and heart rates are restored to more typical levels.
-The cause and purpose of these arousals is still not clear; the question of why hibernators may return periodically to normal body temperatures has plagued researchers for decades, and while there is still no clear-cut explanation, there are multiple hypotheses on the topic.
+The cause and purpose of these arousals are still not clear; the question of why hibernators may return periodically to normal body temperatures has plagued researchers for decades, and while there is still no clear-cut explanation, there are multiple hypotheses on the topic.
 One favored hypothesis is that hibernators build a "sleep debt" during hibernation, and so must occasionally warm up to sleep.
 This has been supported by evidence in the Arctic ground squirrel.
 Other theories postulate that brief periods of high body temperature during hibernation allow the animal to restore its available energy sources or to initiate an immune response.

 Hibernating Arctic ground squirrels may exhibit abdominal temperatures as low as −2.9 C, maintaining sub-zero abdominal temperatures for more than three weeks at a time, although the temperatures at the head and neck remain at 0 C or above.

 Facultative hibernation

 Facultative hibernators enter hibernation only when either cold-stressed, food-deprived, or both, unlike obligate hibernators, who enter hibernation based on seasonal timing cues rather than as a response to stressors from the environment.

+A chipmunk, for example, is a facultative hibernator.
+Even though it sleeps for a long period of time, it is not a true obligate hibernator.
+This is because during the long period of sleep, its temperatures do not decrease to the low levels of hibernation.
+It only truly hibernates if food is scarce.

 A good example of the differences between these two types of hibernation can be seen in prairie dogs.
 The white-tailed prairie dog is an obligate hibernator, while the closely related black-tailed prairie dog is a facultative hibernator.

 Primates

-While hibernation has long been studied in rodents (namely ground squirrels) no primate or tropical mammal was known to hibernate until the discovery of hibernation in the fat-tailed dwarf lemur of Madagascar, which hibernates in tree holes for seven months of the year.
+While hibernation has long been studied in rodents (namely ground squirrels), no primate or tropical mammal was known to hibernate until the discovery of hibernation in the fat-tailed dwarf lemur of Madagascar, which hibernates in tree holes for seven months of the year.
 Malagasy winter temperatures sometimes rise to over 30 C, so hibernation is not exclusively an adaptation to low ambient temperatures.

 The hibernation of this lemur is strongly dependent on the thermal behaviour of its tree hole: If the hole is poorly insulated, the lemur's body temperature fluctuates widely, passively following the ambient temperature; if well insulated, the body temperature stays fairly constant and the animal undergoes regular spells of arousal.
 Dausmann found that hypometabolism in hibernating animals is not necessarily coupled with low body temperature.